 The website design underwent another major revision at the turn of the year, on December 31, 2007, to make the text larger and columns wider.
 It also gained a new logo, this one’s predecessor.

-Finally, on Anime Diet’s third anniversary, a new mascot was officially unveiled after numerous hints and appearances in videos.
+On Anime Diet’s third anniversary, a new mascot was officially unveiled after numerous hints and appearances in videos.
 Drawn by Jose Cardenas, the new mascot, Diet-tan, now graces the top of our page.
+But the layout then was always meant to be a transitional one, and was an evolutionary upgrade from the previous “blue” theme.

 Since the beginning of 2008, Anime Diet has received repeated requests for review copies of anime and games, and has gone multiple summers to conventions as press–and is only expanding further.
 The staff has quadrupled in size since the start.
 Our first panel is coming, at the time of this writing, this week.
 We have indeed traveled a long distance since our founding three years ago and it is because of all the staff who have contributed and worked hard to build this website to what it is today.